News

 04/12/2025

-Iberdrola España participates in a session with companies from Castellón on the il·lumina plan for redesigning the power grid affected by the cold drop
+Iberdrola España participates in a conference with companies from Castellón on the il·lumina plan to redesign the electricity grid affected by the cold drop

-• Ignacio García Bosch, responsible for the Iberdrola España project, participated in the session held at Espaitec (UJI) titled ‘Building to Endure: Innovation for Extreme Weather Phenomena’
+• Ignacio García Bosch, head of the Iberdrola España project, took part in the conference held at Espaitec (UJI) called 'Building to Resist: Innovation in the Face of Extreme Weather Events'

 Nuevo transformador en subestación